-What does COVID-19 Mean for your Workplace PART II
+What Does COVID-19 Mean for Your Workplace? – Part II

-What does COVID-19 Mean for your Workplace PART I
+What Does COVID-19 Mean for Your Workplace? – Part I

+The Maine Department of Labor received questions from employers and workers around COVID-19, or coronavirus.
+Therefore, the Department put together the following resources.
 The Maine Center for Disease Control (CDC) continues to urge all Maine residents to take precautions and follow guidelines issued by the U.S. Centers for Disease Control and Prevention (U.S. CDC).

 - If soap and water are not available, use an alcohol-based hand sanitizer.

-•Avoid shaking hands as a greeting.
+- Avoid shaking hands as a greeting.

 - Avoid close contact with people who are sick.

-- Stay home when you are sick.
+- Stay home when sick.

 - Cover your cough or sneeze with a tissue

 - Clean and disinfect frequently touched objects and surfaces.

-Resources for Businesses and Employees:
+Resources for Businesses & Employees: